cmalinmayor/ultrack-i2k2024/tutorial/tracking.md

 lb_layer.visible=False
 ```

+This approach provides a better segmentation than the classical approach, but it still has limitations, as the segmentation is not perfect, especially in dimmer cells or cells with low contrast.

+Next, we will evaluate if tuning the `gamma` parameter can improve Cellpose's segmentation and therefore our tracking results.

 ## Metrics

+Because this dataset is part of the [Cell Tracking Challenge (CTC)](celltrackingchallenge.net), we can evaluate the tracking performance using the provided ground truth annotations.
-We define a helper function to evaluate tracking score using [Cell Tracking Challenge](celltrackingchallenge.net)'s metrics and annotations using the [ctc-metrics](https://github.com/CellTrackingChallenge/py-ctcmetrics).
+For this, we define a helper function to evaluate tracking score CTC's tracking metric (TRA) with the [ctc-metrics](https://github.com/CellTrackingChallenge/py-ctcmetrics) package.

 ```{code-cell} ipython3
 def score(output_path: Path) -> Dict: